vagabond-systems/telstra-task-2-model-answer/README.md

-# telstra-task-2-model-answer
+# Task 2 Model Answer :koala:
-Model answer for task 2 of the Telstra backend Forage program
+Model answer for task 1 of the Telstra backend Forage program